MihhailLastovski/chrome-extension/README.md

 ## Versions

-v 1.4.13
+v 1.4.14

+-   Status selection adapted for word search by attributes
 -   Fixed function to paste text into the list

-v 1.4.12

 -   Counter's counting process improved

 v 1.4.11